Narden91/SmartAdvisor/README.md

 ### Deployment

 This project is configured for automatic deployment to GitHub Pages.
-See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed instructions.

 ---